paddymcg/RFID/README.md

-# RFID
+# RFID Device

-This is my fourth year project
+This is the code for the Arduino RFID tag scanner